Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 Comfort food

-• This stew is the ultimate cold-weather comfort food.
+• This stew is the ultimate comfort food for cold weather.
 It has tender chicken thighs, aromatic vegetables, and a rich broth, making every bite warm and satisfying.
 This stew is perfect whether you’re craving a hearty meal or something soulful on a chilly night.

 A serving of Moroccan Chicken Stew is inside an orange bowl on a wooden surface.

 This recipe makes four servings, enough for a cozy dinner for two, with an extra serving for seconds.
-Just keep in mind that if you’re planning to have guests over, you’ll need to double the recipe to serve four people.
+Please note that if you plan to have guests over, you’ll need to double the recipe to serve four people.

-This recipe will leave you craving for more, even more on a chilly wintry day.
+This recipe will leave you craving more, especially on a chilly, wintry day.
 However, with just 17.4g of carbs and 9.1g of fibre, this meal is not only comforting but also healthy.
-And if you’re concerned about net carbs, and using the orange juice in this recipe don’t worry, as each serving contains only around 8.3g of net carbs.
+And if you’re concerned about net carbs, using the orange juice in this recipe shouldn’t be a problem, as each serving contains only around 8.3g of net carbs.

 Ingredients to make Moroccan style Chicken thigh stew are laid out on a wooden surface.